matthewr4297/github-tutorial-1/README.md

 ## Repository Setup
 Setting up a repository (repo) requires __initializing, adding and commiting.__

-    Git init- intializes our git into the repon for version (hiring the family phtographer) Git add- adds any file that is specific into the stae (adding people in the photo) Git commit- takes a "snapshot" of the files on stage (taking the picture)
+    Git init- intializes our git into the repo for version control (hiring the family phtographer) Git add- adds any file that is specific into the stage (adding people in the photo) Git commit- takes a "snapshot" of the files on the stage (taking the picture)

 ---